justinepocock/justinepocock.github.io/a-sub-test-page.md

 So[ links](goggle.com "Link")?

 Code snippets too, I don't think we'll define them.

+Also you save as a draft, preview if you wish, then turn draft off, click save and it goes to the real site.